duckdb/duckdb-web/_posts/2024-10-23-whats-new-in-the-vss-extension.md

 After running some benchmarking on the initial version of VSS, we realized that even though index-lookups on our HNSW index is really fast (thanks to the [USearch](https://github.com/unum-cloud/usearch) library that it is based on!), using DuckDB to search for individual vectors at a time has a lot of latency compared to other solutions.
 The reasons for this are many and nuanced, but we want to be clear that our choice of HNSW implementation, USearch, is not the bottleneck here as profiling revelead only about 2% of the runtime is actually spent inside of usearch.

 Instead, most of the per-query overhead comes from the fact that DuckDB is just not optimized for _point queries,_ i.e., queries that only really fetch and process a single row.
-Because DuckDB is based on a vectorized execution an engine, the smallest unit of work is not 1 row but 2,048, and because we expect to crunch through a ton of data, we generally favor spending a lot of time up front to optimize the query plan and pre-allocate large buffers and caches so that everything is as efficient as possible once we start executing.
+Because DuckDB is based on a vectorized execution engine, the smallest unit of work is not 1 row but 2,048, and because we expect to crunch through a ton of data, we generally favor spending a lot of time up front to optimize the query plan and pre-allocate large buffers and caches so that everything is as efficient as possible once we start executing.
 But a lot of this work becomes unneccessary when the actual working set is so small.
 For example, is it really worthwile to inspect and hash every single element of a constant 768-long query vector to attempt to look for common subexpressions if you know there is only going to be a handful of rows in the result?

 While we have some ideas on how to improve this scenario in the future, we decided to take another approach for now and instead try focus not on our weaknesses, but on our strengths.
 That is, crunching through a ton of data!
 So instead of trying to optimize the “1:N”, i.e., “given this one embedding, give me the closes N embeddings” query, what if we instead focused on the “N:M”, “given all these N embeddings, pair them up with the closest M embeddings each”.
 What would that look like?
 Well, that would be a [`LATERAL` join]({% link docs/sql/query_syntax/from.md %}#lateral-joins) of course!